cascode-labs/virtue/docs/source/packaging/index.rst

 Packaging
 =========

-Package SKILL++ code into modules and package modules into packages.
+Virtue allows SKILL++ code to be  into modules and package modules into packages.

 .. toctree::
    :caption: Contents: